Updated: Jul 28

 Two thirds of consumers in the UK, Denmark and Germany would be willing to boycott or support economic sanctions against whaling nations.
-That is the headline finding from a new consumer survey of 6000 participants commissioned by Stop the Grind and Sea Shepherd and conducted by OnePoll.
+That is the headline finding from a new consumer survey of 6000 participants commissioned by Stop the Grind and Sea Shepherd UK and conducted by OnePoll.
 The research was intended to explore European views on the Grindadrap (otherwise known as the ‘Grind’) – a long-held Faroese tradition in which hundreds of dolphins and whales are slaughtered for consumption on an annual basis.

 74% of Europeans surveyed had no idea that dolphin hunts and commercial whaling are still legal in certain European countries, such as Norway, Iceland, and the Faroe Islands.